So guess what? This post is about hair in I Corinthians 11.

 “Does not nature itself teach you?”
 Yes, Paul!
 It does!
 Even though no one has offered me a measuring line for hair.
 Perhaps its tone is more restrained.
 “Day to day utters speech, and night to night shows knowledge.
 There is no speech or language where their voice is not heard.”

 I’m aware of the Spartans and the “military prowess” associated with long hair on men.
 (This is no reason to hang up posters of Spartans.)
 And long-haired hunks in movies who break down doors.
-And Absalom and Samson (and Nazarites in general) who actually show us that it is not a normal thing for men to wear long hair (it is an exception) and that it has its pitfalls.
+And Absalom and Samson (and Nazarites in general) who actually show us it is not a normal thing for men to wear long hair (it is an exception) and that it has its pitfalls.
+But isn’t there more?
+It seems convenient for advocates of long hair on men not to mention the fact that when a Nazarite’s vow was complete, and the days of his separation were fulfilled, he shaved his head: i.e. he cut his hair (Num.
+6; cf. Acts 18:18; 21:23,24).
+Even Absalom cut his hair once a year (II Sam.
+14:26).
+What does this teach us?
+Men aren’t meant to wear long hair all the time.

 I once had long hair myself and admired it on men.
 But I admired it more on girls! 🙂

-Jesus knows I’m concerned, most of all, about the casual disregard the pastor gave for the Word of God in this verse when he spoke about it in his sermon.
-(It was in fact “tossed in a wastebasket.”
-Dismissed, off hand.)
+Jesus knows I’m concerned most of all about the casual disregard some pastors give for the Word of God in this verse when they speak about it in a sermon.
+(It can, in fact, be “tossed in a wastebasket.”
+Dismissed, offhand.)
 But it is no surprise.
-The pastor has long hair.
+Some of them have long hair.

-But how can someone teach and at the same time live in defiance of the Word of God?
-To say by their actions that the Word they teach has no authority over them.
+But how can someone teach and at the same time live in opposition to the Word of God?
+To say by their actions that the Word they teach has no authority over them: to make it unclear who they are following.
+And who we should follow.
 And not even bother to explain what Paul is saying.
 I hope we realize. . .
-Paul is not just filling space on a page in our Bible.
+Paul is not just filling space on a page in our Bible with these words.
+God’s Holy Spirit gave them to us.
+Should we just ignore them?

 Paul’s question continues.
 Verse 15.